 Frequently Asked Questions

-Pesto sauce is a healthy sauce that is made with olive oil, garlic, and basil, so it is relatively healthy.
+Pesto sauce is made with heart-healthy olive oil, garlic, and basil, so it is relatively healthy.
 However, it also contains parmesan cheese which is high in sodium.

-Tortellini Caprese Salad
+Quick Pesto Tortellini Salad

-- food processor (for the pesto sauce)
+- food processor

-- large bowl
+- large serving bowl

-For the Pesto
+For the Pesto Dressing

 - ¼ cup toasted pine nuts

-- 1 clove garlic
+- 1 clove garlic peeled

 - 2 tablespoons lemon juice juice of 1/2 lemon

-- 2 cups fresh basil leaves, tightly packed
+- 2 cups fresh basil leaves tightly packed

 - ⅓ cup extra virgin olive oil